-Estimated Available Funds: The Administration has requested $5,200,000 for this program for FY 2003.
+Estimated Available Funds: The Administration has requested $2,053,000 for International Research and Studies new awards for FY 2004.
 The actual level of funding, if any, depends on final congressional action.
 However, we are inviting applications to allow enough time to complete the grant process if Congress appropriates funds for this program.

 The Department is not bound by any estimates in this notice.